Root Awakening

 Dale sat.

 “I know she was.”
 Dale pressed his thumb into the bar.
-“The administration job — I built it to be exactly that.
+“The administration job.
+I built it to be exactly that.
 Useful.
 Adjacent.
 I know the field.
 I know what the practitioners need.
 I do good.”
 He stopped.
 The sentence wanted to keep going and he let it.
 “But I built it from the outside.
 On purpose.
-Because the inside—”
+Because the inside...”

 His throat closed around what came next.

-“Because Claire died and the inside felt like—”
+“Because Claire died and the inside felt like...”

-Something was opening.
-He could feel it the way you felt a window come unstuck after a winter of being sealed — the resistance, then the sudden give, the cold air.
-Fifteen years of careful administration pressing against the question she had asked him at a kitchen table and he had never answered.
+The sentence hung there, incomplete, for a moment that had real length.
+He felt it the way you felt a window come unstuck after a winter of being sealed: the resistance, then the sudden give, the cold air.
+Fifteen years of careful administration pressing against the question she asked him at a kitchen table and he never answered.

 Dale felt the sentence form.
 The real one.
 The one below the architecture.

 I stopped because I was afraid I would disappear into it.
-Because she died and the world got too—
+Because she died and the world got too...

 He heard himself say: